 As an investor in residential real estate, you’ve built a kind of “equity empire.”
 Owning and holding land is one of the oldest and most secure forms of achieving wealth.
-Whether it was the kings of the past or the tycoons of our modern present, all acknowledge that property (and by default, land) were the primary means with which families rose to prosperity.
+Whether it was the kings of the past or the tycoons of our modern present, all acknowledge that property (and by default, land) were the primary means by which families rose to prosperity.
 However, kings likely didn’t have to contend with taxes on their own land—which is why we need modern strategies today to defer capital gains tax.

 When you look for strategies to defer capital gains tax on the sale of your properties, you’re essentially seeking an option to shelter all you’ve earned from taxes that gouge into the developed equity and value of the properties you’ve purchased.
 At its worst, you can expect losses upwards of 20% across your appreciated portfolio.
 If you have five properties, that’s like giving the government a “buy four, get one free” deal on what you’ve worked so hard to build.
 This is why we support investors at The Peak Group who are looking for options on how to defer capital gains tax: you deserve to keep more of what you’ve earned through passive real estate investing.

 Unfortunately, there are several reported ways to defer capital gains tax, but few are genuinely ideal for investors’ needs when you need immediate access to your assets.
 The best way to show you why is to outline the flaws of a few of the methods available before we get to the meat of what works.

 The two approaches we’re about to outline are similar to one another in that they defer capital gains tax—but they don’t help you sever your connection to your portfolio.